My Game Shows, Q-S

 Tom Kennedy:

-• Four consecutive (B&W) episodes from 1972 [all OC]
+• Four consecutive (B&W) episodes from 1972 [all OB]

 • A general 1975 episode (missing first 2 minutes) [OB/222.1]

-• The last episode from 1975 (great ending w/appearances by Monty Hall, Jay Stewart, Jack Clark, and the staff, including a young Markie Post!)
+• The last episode from 1975 (great ending w/appearances by Monty Hall, Jay Stewart, Jack Clark and the staff, including a young Markie Post!)
 [OC/220.1]

 Monty Hall:

-• A 1986 episode w/the champ going for her 5th win [FAM/D35.2]
+• A 1986 episode where Eric Ryder goes for his 5th win [FAM/D35.2]

-• Three general 1987 episodes [1 OC, 2 FAM/D35.3, 388.6]
+• Four general 1987 episodes [2 OC, 2 FAM/D35.3; 388.6]

 SPONK!-Jonathan McClain: One episode from 2001 [OC/749.6]